What is Wayfinding?

 Wayfinding strategies vary by space and building type.
 Some spaces, especially information spaces, such as libraries or museums, are designed to be browsed or visited on multiple occasions.
 In Library or museum design, the stack areas and galleries can be visited individually in any order.
 The users reorient themselves to a circulation spine, lobby, or view.

-Views to the exterior in any building allow people to “anchor” where that view is from the building’s interior.
+Views to the exterior in any building allow people to “anchor” where that view is from the building’s interior (think: biophilic design).
 At Pendleton Branch Library, the adult reading area has intentional views to the old ruin.

 Too many choices in navigation, even when well designed, can be overwhelming for people, especially on their first visit.
 This means having a well-ordered plan is necessary to good wayfinding design.
 Limit the choices at intersections and the number of intersections.
 And if there’s a direction you don’t want people to go at a given intersection, use the color, lighting, and volume of the space to say “wrong way.”